Rad Power RadCity 4 Review

 Once out of the box, it is immediately apparent that the RadCity 4 is very well packaged and protected from shipping damage.
 Every part of the bike is meticulously wrapped in protective foam, and all of the moving or loose parts are secured with zip ties.
 Removing all of the protective materials took about 10 minutes alone.
 Once unwrapped, we located the printed owner's manual, which has detailed step by step instructions for the remainder of the assembly process.
 Rad Power also sent us an e-mail with a number of helpful links and resources, including a new owner's guide and assembly manuals.
 A small zippered tool kit is also included, and it has everything you need to complete the remaining steps.
 Like most bikes, assembling the RadCity 4 involves standard things like attaching the front wheel, handlebar, seat, and seatpost.
 Additionally, attaching the front fender and headlight are a couple more simple steps that add about 5 minutes to the process.
 Unlike some bikes we tested, the brakes on the RadCity 4 did require some adjustment before riding as the cable tension was far too tight from the factory.
 When all was said and done, it took almost exactly 1-hour to get the RadCity ready to roll.

-With a killer combination of well-rounded performance and a reasonable price, the RadCity 4 is an excellent value.
-Despite being one of the least expensive models we tested, it still managed to be one of the highest-rated.
-We found the RadCity to be very well-rounded, with a solid distance range, a powerful motor, a comfortable ride, and a great user interface.
+With a killer combination of well-rounded performance and a reasonable price, the RadCity 4 is a solid value.
+With its respectable distance range, powerful motor, comfortable ride, and great user interface, it's hard to go wrong.
 We feel this versatile model is well suited to just about anything from commuting to casual trips to the beach.